 - The flexibility to code in your preferred language, framework, and IDE so you can keep up with the latest technology

-Another major measure of whether or not a mobile CMS is enterprise-ready is how it scales.
-With a traditional CMS, a typical solution is to add multiple time-consuming and expensive servers to run the CMS when traffic increases.
+Another primary measure of whether or not a mobile CMS is enterprise-ready is how it scales.
+A typical solution is to add multiple time-consuming and expensive servers to run the CMS when traffic increases with a traditional CMS.
 A more enterprise-friendly solution would be a headless CMS platform.
-Since most headless platforms are Cloud hosted, when traffic grows the Cloud infrastructure can simply automatically adjust to keep up with demand and avoid database bottlenecks.
+Since most headless platforms are cloud-hosted, the cloud infrastructure can automatically adjust to keep up with demand and avoid database bottlenecks when traffic grows.

 Comes Equipped with a Mobile SDK and Optimized Delivery Features